 - Ingredients you'll need

-- Tips for making Ukranian cabbage rolls
+- Tips for making Ukrainian cabbage rolls

 - Variations and substitutions

-- Can you freeze Ukranian cabbage rolls?
+- Can you freeze Ukrainian cabbage rolls?

 - How you can help Ukraine